deanriverson/spacefl/README.md

 All Flutter source code is in the [lib](lib) directory.
 Platform-specifc build files and source code lives in the [ios](ios), [android](android), [web](web), and [macos](macos) directories.

-A few quick pointers to get you started.
-The [Game](lib/game/game.dart) singleton and its associated [GameState](lib/game/game_state.dart) class are where you should start if you want to get familiar with the code.
+A few quick pointers to get you started: the [Game](lib/game/game.dart) singleton and its associated [GameState](lib/game/game_state.dart) class are where you should start if you want to get familiar with the code.
 The [actors](lib/game/actors) package contains all of the ships, torpedoes, explosions, etc.
 There are also several [mixins](lib/game/actors/mixins) that provide common behaviors to the actors, such